benswift/benswift.github.io/_posts/2019-10-21-ben-and-comp2300-next-year.md

 Martin](https://cs.anu.edu.au/code-creativity-culture/charles-martin/) will be
 convening & running COMP2300---and he'll do a great job.
-I'll probably pop in from time to time to give a guest lecture (and maybe even sing a revision song) but he'll be the main man.
+I'll probably pop in from time to time to give a guest lecture (and maybe even sing a revision song) but he'll be the main convenor.
 So if you've got any questions about taking that course in 2020 (either as a student, or perhaps as part of the tutoring team) then you should reach out to [Charles](mailto:charles.martin@anu.edu.au).